qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

     When you create your application, the `Redirect URI` should be the address of the callback that is running the
     service: `http://[host]:[port]/oauth2/callback`.
 For example: `http://localhost:3000/v1/oauth2/callback`

-To setup and start the Docker container, you need to accept the EULA, specify the Dropbox client ID, and the Dropbox secret client.
+Before you start the Docker container, you need to accept the EULA, and you need to set the _App Key_ and _App Secret_ as environment variables so the engine container can communicate with the OAuth2.0 app.

 Run the following commands: